KamiCreed/pyaivchat/README.md

 EVENT_TYPE=<live/upcoming>
 ```

-EVENT\_TYPE can be either `live` or `upcoming` depending on whether you started this bot while you are streaming
+EVENT\_TYPE can be either `live` or `upcoming` depending on whether you started this bot while you are
-or simply created a YouTube event in anticipation. `upcoming` only looks for the most recent published
+streaming or simply created a YouTube event in anticipation. `upcoming` only looks for the most recent
-livestream event.
+publicly published livestream event.

 Log in to Google Cloud Developer console and enable the YouTube API and
 generate a client secret, exporting it as a file and place it in this directory named `client_secret.json`.